AimanHadif/CNN-Pytorch/README.md

 <img src="example-images/bar both.png" alt="augdog5" width="600">

 ## Error
+- There should not be any error unless you've changed the input size, and the number of class.
+If that is the case then refer back to the CNN architecture to adjust the output number and the image size on the final layer
 - If you found any error while implementing this code with different datasets.
 Please understand the code completely especially in the inference script
 - If the error is still unsolvalbe, feel free to reach me or as last resort, use chatGPT